Chris Klieman

-Christopher Paul Klieman (/ˈklaɪmən/ KLY-muhn; born September 27, 1967) is an American college football coach.
-He is the head football coach at Kansas State University, a position he has held since the 2019 season.
+Christopher Paul Klieman (/ˈklaɪmən/ KLY-muhn; born September 27, 1967) is an American retired college football coach.
+He was most recently the head football coach at Kansas State University from 2019 until his retirement in December 2025.
 Klieman served as the head football coach at North Dakota State University from 2014 to 2018.
 He succeeded the retiring Bill Snyder at Kansas State after leading the North Dakota State Bison to four NCAA Division I Football Championship titles in five seasons.

 Early life

 Klieman was born on September 27, 1967, in Waterloo, Iowa to Robert "Bob" Klieman and Mary Kay.
 He was raised in Waterloo and graduated from Columbus Catholic High School in 1986.
 Through high school he was a star athlete, competing as quarterback and defensive back on the football team.
 His father Bob, a Hall of Fame official and a long time coach of both golf and football at Columbus Catholic High School, is also a member of the Upper Iowa University Athletic Hall of Fame.
 Klieman has two siblings, a sister, Sarah, and a brother, Scott.

 After high school, Klieman attended the University of Northern Iowa where he played in the defensive secondary for the Panthers football team from 1986 to 1990.